Leveraging directed causal discovery to detect latent common causes: Methods

 \subsection{Decision criteria}

-We now introduce a heuristic decision criterion for checking the conditions of Algorithm~\ref{causal_discovery}.
+Due to the pervasiveness of statistical noise, we now introduce a heuristic decision criterion for checking the conditions of Algorithm~\ref{causal_discovery}, which is inspired by the decision threshold for KCDC and IGCI discussed in the last section.
 Consider step $3$ of Algorithm~\ref{causal_discovery}, where the learned canonical common cause is denoted $T$.
 To simultaneously check whether the causal link between $A$ and $T$ is underdetermined, and also whether $T\rightarrow B$, are consistent with the data, one could apply the following heuristic.
 Check if